Roulette Jeu Zero Bet

 Multiple placements, covering each of the mentioned numbers.

-• One chip on 0/3 split
+• 1 chip on the split between 0 and 3.

-• One chip on 12/15 split
+• 1 chip on the split between 12 and 15.

-• One chip on 32/35 split
+• 1 chip on the split between 32 and 35.

-Is Zero Game Betting Profitable for Roulette?
+Is Jeu Zero Betting Profitable for Roulette?

 The payouts vary with this bet as it includes a couple of different bets.
 The Split bets offer a payout of 17-1, while the Straight Up bet offers odds of 35-1.